of people with a mental illness are not receiving adequate support.

 ACDC Aims to help people by:

-Making direct contact with disconnected or isolated individuals.
+Making direct contact with people who are disconnected or isolated.

 Providing helpful information and resources.

 Helping people to get in contact with support, recovery and prevention services.